BiaPyX/BiaPy-doc/source/get_started/quick_start.rst

 2. `Select the specific workflow <select_workflow.html>`__ intended use.

-3. Refer to the workflow-specific execution instructions (located in the "How to run" section of each workflow configuration page) corresponding to the chosen **execution method**.
+3. Refer to the workflow-specific execution instructions (located in the "How to run" section of each **WORKFLOW CONFIGURATION** page, located in the left menus) corresponding to the chosen **execution method**.

 For a more in-depth understanding of BiaPy functioning, visit the `"How it works" <how_it_works.html>`__ and `"Configuration" <configuration.html>`__ sections.
 Similarly, if you encounter any challenges while running BiaPy, please consult the `FAQ & Troubleshooting <faq.html>`__ section for assistance.